Yanfenglong/Python2021/Functional and logic programming.md

 ### 2.3 Dict

+  Dictionary is another variable container model. it  can store any type of object.
+Keys must be unique, but values do not.
+In dict.
+In dict , key value pair is separated by colon, and each pair is separated by comma, whereas the dict is enclosed in curly braces.

 - Built-in functions in dict

 - Content reading in dict

 ### 2.4 Set

+  Set is an unordered sequence of non repeating elements.
+You can create a set using braces {} or the set() function.

 ## 3. Control flow